 The general trend for both fatalities and serious injuries has declined for the last five years.
-Comparing the number of fatalities in 2013 to 2014 shows the following results: 2 percent reduction in unrestrained occupants, 4 percent reduction in run-off-road, 7 percent reduction in aggressive driving, 14 percent reduction in alcohol and/or other drugs, 3 percent reduction in curve related, and an 11 percent increase in intersection related.
-Comparing the number of serious injuries in 2013 to 2014 shows the following results: 5 percent reduction in unrestrained occupants, 2 percent reduction in run-off-road, 6 percent reduction in aggressive driving, 5 percent reduction in alcohol and/or other drugs, a 2 percent increase in curve related, and an 8 percent reduction in intersection related.
+Comparing the number of fatalities in 2012 to 2013 shows the following results: 16 percent reduction in unrestrained occupants, 9 percent reduction in run-off-road, 8 percent reduction in aggressive driving, 2 percent reduction in alcohol and/or other drugs, 6 percent reduction in curve related, and 26 percent reduction in intersection related.
+Comparing the number of serious injuries in 2012 to 2013 shows the following results: 14 percent reduction in unrestrained occupants, 13 percent reduction in run-off-road, 8 percent reduction in aggressive driving, 14 percent reduction in alcohol and/or other drugs, 16 percent reduction in curve related, and 4 percent reduction in intersection related.

-With a long-term insufficient funding challenge, it will be difficult to maintain the downward trends for each of these causes, because there will be less money available for significant system-wide safety improvements.
-The primary current initiatives include adding shoulders and rumble strips to minor roads and improving intersection safety.
+The downward trends for each of these causes will be difficult to maintain.
+Significant improvements to increase safety will not be possible with diminishing funding levels predicted in the next few years.
+The primary current initiatives include adding shoulders and rumble strips to minor roads and striping all major roads prior to Memorial Day.
 While driver behavior is difficult to correct, MoDOT continues to focus on using funds to target locations and behaviors based on crash data analysis.

-Julie Stotlemeyer Traffic Liaison Engineer
+Julie Stotlemeyer, Traffic Liaison Engineer

-This measure tracks the number of traffic-related and non-traffic-related fatalities, injuries and overall crashes occurring in work zones on state-owned roadways.
+An important factor in evaluating the safety of Missouri's transportation system includes the safety of work zones on the state's roadway system.
+This measure tracks the number of traffic-related and non-traffic related fatalities, injuries and overall crashes occurring in work zones on state-owned roadways.

 Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
 The database automatically updates MoDOT's crash database system, which is part of the Transportation Management System.
 MoDOT staff query and analyze this data to identify work zone related crash statistics.
-MSHP prioritizes entry of the crash reports by fatality, serious injury and then property damage only.
+MSHP prioritizes entry of the crash reports by fatality, serious injury, minor injury and then property damage only.

-Number of fatalities and serious injuries in work zones - 1d
+Number of fatalities and serious injuries in work zones-1d